GMS Racing: Car No. 23 history

 John Hunter Nemechek joined the No. 23 car from Chip Ganassi Racing to run the full season in 2019.
 Despite leading only 14 laps, Nemechek qualified for the NASCAR Xfinity Series playoffs (known as "The Chase") and performed well, finishing seventh in the final points standings—the best result for GMS Racing.
 After the season, Nemechek announced that he would be leaving to join Front Row Motorsports in the NASCAR Cup Series, leaving the No. 23 car without a driver for the 2020 season.
-During his one year at GMS Racing, Nemechek recorded five top-5 finishes and 19 top-10s.
+During his one year at GMS Racing, Nemechek recorded six top-5 finishes and 19 top-10s.